 When booking your flight to the UK, don’t just focus on the best window view or fancy plane features.
 Instead, compare websites to find the best deals.
 Remember, the cheapest flights are not always perfect.
 Multiple connections or uncomfortable layovers could be the main reason for the low price.

 Search for alternative and less-known airports to find the cheapest flights.
-When you use booking websites like Skyscanner, select nearby airports to help you spot more options.
+When booking websites like Skyscanner, select nearby airports to help you spot more options.
 Then, compare the cost of the bus or train that will pick you up to your destination.
 Check the best deals that will save you a lot of money.

 Transportation